rpsft/etlbox/container-setup.md

 - Driver={PostgreSQL} is not supported any more?

+## OleDb drivers
+- OleDb driver for Sql Server was installed with database
+- MySql has no official OleDb Driver
+- OleDb driver for Postgres: http://www.pgoledb.com

 ## Line break settings

 - current tests and files for comparison are created under windows and have \r\n as LineBreak (instead of \n only)